vm6502q/qrack.github.io/docs/index.rst

 .. math:: |\psi_1\rangle = \frac{1}{\sqrt{2}} |10\rangle + \frac{1}{\sqrt{2}} |01\rangle

-In the permutation basis, "entanglement" is as simple as the ability to restrain bit combinations in specificying an arbitrary "|psi\rangle" state, as we have just described at length.
+In the permutation basis, "entanglement" is as simple as the ability to restrain bit combinations in specificying an arbitrary :math:`|\psi\rangle` state, as we have just described at length.

 In Qrack, simple gates are represented by small complex number matrices, generally with 2x2 components, that act on pairings of state vector components with the target qubit being 0 or 1 and all other qubits being held fixed in a loop iteration.
 For example, in an 8 qubit system, acting a single bit gate on the leftmost qubit, these two states become paired: